Chitral, پاکستان - Things to Do in Chitral

 Insider Tips

-Carry cash as ATMs are limited and card payments rarely accepted
+Carry Pakistani Rupees in cash as ATMs are limited and card payments rarely accepted outside main hotels

-Pack warm clothing even in summer as temperatures can drop dramatically at night and at higher altitudes
+Pack warm clothing even in summer as temperatures drop significantly at night and at higher altitudes

-Respect local customs, especially in Kalash valleys - ask permission before photographing people and dress modestly
+Respect local customs in Kalash valleys by asking permission before photographing people and dressing modestly despite the more liberal Kalash culture

 Explore Activities in Chitral